DanielCiccC/DanielCiccC.github.io/FINM3406/notes/tutorial4.md

   - Plus the estimated current market rent of any space vacant at the time
   - The passing rent may not not be the same as current market rent - especially when leases have been in place for some time
 - Effective Gross Income
-  - The anticipated income from all operations of real property adjusted fo vacancy and credit losses
+  - The anticipated income from all operations of real property adjusted for vacancy and credit losses
   - A credit loss would be represent by a tenant in default of rent payment
 - Net Operating Income
   - the actual or anticipated net income remaining after deducting all operating expenses from effective gross income